ampproject/meta-ac/PROCESS.md

 - [ ] Update /meta-ac README
 - [ ] Update Roster Spreadsheet
 - [ ] Add individual to the meeting notes template
+- [ ] Add individual to the AMP Slack Workspace and the #amp-ac channel
 - [ ] Invite individual for an onboarding meeting to get up to speed on current AC activities
 - [ ] Once added, send welcome email to the AC list for introductions